-Whether this myth be true, or not, nobody will ever know.
-However, this doesn’t stop the people of Maine celebrating this particular cat breeds very existence.
+Whether this myth is true, or not, nobody will ever know.
+However, this doesn’t stop the people of Maine from celebrating this particular cat breed’s very existence.
 They have even named the Maine Coon the state cat of Maine, as a tribute to the breed!

 c) Marie Antoinette Myth